Steering Committee

 Stand.earth

-Amy is the Senior Climate Finance Strategist at Stand.earth, her focus is the Climate Safe Pensions Network supporting pension divestment campaigns.
+Amy is the Associate Director of Climate Finance at Stand.earth, her focus is the Climate Safe Pensions Network supporting pension divestment campaigns.
 A former organizer at 350.org, 350 Colorado and Stop the Money Pipeline, Amy is an expert in organizing mass mobilizations and forming diverse coalitions.
 She is a trainer in anti-oppression and intersectional climate justice organizing and is passionate about divestment and climate finance.
 Amy also sits on the Board of Directors for 350 Colorado Action and The Chinook Center.
 She was the recipient of the 2020 Climate Warrior Award from the El Paso County Democratic Party for her work on decommissioning the coal plants in El Paso County.

 Tara Houska